 Monaco is the world’s most densely populated country and second-smallest independent nation, after Vatican City, and boasts more millionaires per capita than any other country.
-Located on the Mediterranean coast, 18 kilometers east of Nice and near the Italian border.
+Located on the Mediterranean coast, 18 kilometres east of Nice and near the Italian border.

-Ruled by the the House of Grimaldi since 1297, when François Grimaldi and his men captured the fortress protecting the famous Rock of Monaco while he was dressed as a Franciscan monk.
+Ruled by the House of Grimaldi since 1297, when François Grimaldi and his men captured the fortress protecting the famous Rock of Monaco while he was dressed as a Franciscan monk.
 In July 1918, a treaty was signed providing for limited French protection over Monaco.

 In 1993, Monaco became a member of the United Nations, with full voting rights.
 In 2002, a new treaty between France and Monaco clarifies that if there are no heirs to carry on the dynasty, the principality will remain an independent nation rather than revert to France.
 Monaco‘s military, however, is still the responsibility of France.

 A world leader in glamour and money, Monaco is one of the most expensive places on Earth.
 Often regarded as a tax haven, and most of its inhabitants are millionaires from other countries.
-The glamour and prestige associated with Monaco and its style-conscious people can be seen in the number of high class cars, designer fashion boutiques, trendy restaurants, and its royal family.
+The glamour and prestige associated with Monaco and its style-conscious people can be seen in the number of high-class cars, designer fashion boutiques, trendy restaurants, and its royal family.

 The state has no income tax for individuals, living standards are high.
 The lack of personal income tax has led to a considerable number of wealthy “tax refugee” residents from European countries, who earn the majority of their income from activity outside Monaco.